dotnet/csharpstandard/standard/expressions.md

 Binary numeric promotion occurs for the operands of the predefined `+`, `–`, `*`, `/`, `%`, `&`, `|`, `^`, `==`, `!=`, `>`, `<`, `>=`, and `<=` binary operators.
 Binary numeric promotion implicitly converts both operands to a common type which, in case of the non-relational operators, also becomes the result type of the operation.
 Binary numeric promotion consists of applying the following rules, in the order they appear here:

 - If either operand is of type `decimal`, the other operand is converted to type `decimal`, or a binding-time error occurs if the other operand is of type `float` or `double`.
--   Otherwise, if either operand is of type `double, the other operand is converted to type `double`.
+- Otherwise, if either operand is of type `double`, the other operand is converted to type `double`.
 - Otherwise, if either operand is of type `float`, the other operand is converted to type `float`.
 - Otherwise, if either operand is of type `ulong`, the other operand is converted to type `ulong`, or a binding-time error occurs if the other operand is of `type sbyte`, `short`, `int`, or `long`.
 - Otherwise, if either operand is of type `long`, the other operand is converted to type `long`.
 - Otherwise, if either operand is of type `uint` and the other operand is of type `sbyte`, `short`, or `int`, both operands are converted to type `long`.
 - Otherwise, if either operand is of type `uint`, the other operand is converted to type `uint`.
 - Otherwise, both operands are converted to type `int`.

 > *Note*: The first rule disallows any operations that mix the `decimal` type with the `double` and `float` types.
 The rule follows from the fact that there are no implicit conversions between the `decimal` type and the `double` and `float` types. *end note*
 <!-- markdownlint-disable MD028 -->